AdobeDocs/experience-manager-64.en/help/assets/processing-profiles.md

 You can reprocess assets in a folder that already has an existing processing profile that you later changed.

 For example, suppose you created an Image profile and assigned it to a folder.
 Any image assets you uploaded to the folder automatically had the Image profile applied to the assets.
 However, later you decide to add a new smart crop ratio the profile.
 Now, instead of having select and reupload the assets to the folder all over again, you simply run the *Scene7: Reprocess Assets* workflow.
-The workflow applies your updated profile to all assets in the folder.
+A single workflow job applies your updated profile up to a default of 50 assets in the folder.

+You can optionally adjust the batch size of the reprocess workflow from a default of 50 assets up to 1000 assets, for a single job.

 **To reprocess assets in a folder after you have edited its processing profile**:
 1. In AEM, from the Assets page, navigate to a folder of assets that has a processing profile assigned to it and for which you want to apply the **Scene7: Reprocess Asset** workflow,